wavesnows/fino-test/README.md

 # wave-test
-A test lib for npm
+A test lib for npm.